-Religare Health Trust (“RHT” or the “Trust”) is constituted as a business trust under the Singapore Business Trust and is externally managed by Religare Health Trust Trustee Manager Pte.
+RHT Health Trust (“RHT” or the “Trust”) is constituted as a business trust under the Business Trusts Act (Chapter 31A) (“BTA”) and is externally managed by RHT Health Trust Manager Pte.
 Ltd. (“RHT TM” or the “Trustee-Manager”).
-The Trustee-Manager recognises the importance of upholding high corporate governance standards, which will serve to safeguard the interests of unitholders and contribute to the success of RHT.
-Under the Business Trusts Act, Chapter 31A of Singapore ("BTA"), the Trustee-Manager is also obliged to act in the best interests of the unitholders as a whole.
+The Trustee-Manager recognises the importance of upholding high corporate governance standards in order to safeguard the interests of Unitholders and contribute to the success of RHT.
+Under the BTA, the Trustee-Manager must act in the best interests of Unitholders as a whole.

-The Trustee-Manager has used the Code of Corporate Governance 2012 ("CG Code 2012") as its benchmark for best corporate governance practices and has set up policies and practices with the CG Code 2012 in mind.
-The Trustee Manager has also incorporated specific provisions under the Business Trust Regulations (“BTR") which may be required of the Trustee-Manager in its corporate governance framework.
+The Trustee-Manager has opted for the early adoption of the Code of Corporate Governance 2018 (“CG Code 2018”) as its benchmark for best corporate governance practices and has established policies and practices with the CG Code 2018 in mind.
+The Trustee-Manager has also incorporated specific provisions under the Business Trusts Regulations (“BTR”) in its corporate governance framework.

-The Trustee-Manager also proactively tracks the requirements under the Code on Collective Investment Schemes issued by the Monetary Authority of Singapore (“CIS Code"), including the Property Funds Appendix in Appendix 6 of the CIS Code, as well as the various laws and regulations which are applicable to Capital Market Services Licence (“CMS Licence") holders.
-Wherever possible, the Trustee-Manager has voluntarily complied with the provisions under the CIS Code (including the Property Funds Appendix 6) and the laws and regulations applicable for CMS Licence holders.
+The Trustee-Manager also proactively tracks and voluntarily complies with the provisions and requirements under the Code on Collective Investment Schemes issued by the Monetary Authority of Singapore (“CIS Code”).
+This includes the Property Funds Appendix in Appendix 6 of the CIS Code, as well as the various laws and regulations which are applicable to Capital Market Services Licence (“CMS Licence”) holders.

-The Board of Directors meet at least 4 times a year to review and approve the financial results of RHT as well as receive key reports from both the external professionals such as the internal auditors, and senior management.
-The Board also review and approve, amongst others, the strategic direction of RHT, its annual budget, capital structuring, risk reports and key policies.
+The Board of Directors meet at least four times a year to review and approve the financial results of RHT as well as to receive key reports from both the external professionals such as the internal auditors, and senior management.
+The Board also reviews and approves, amongst others, RHT’s strategic direction, its annual budget, capital structuring, risk reports and key policies.
 As and when warranted by circumstances, Board meetings are also held outside of the quarterly meetings to discuss the strategies, policies or key activities of RHT such as acquisitions and disposals.
-Under the Articles of Association of the Trustee-Manager, board meetings are permitted to be held via way of conference by telephone or by means of similar communication equipment whereby all persons participating in the meeting are able to hear each other.
+Under the Constitution of the Trustee-Manager, Board meetings are permitted to be held via telephone conference or by means of similar communication equipment whereby all persons participating in the meeting are able to hear and/or see each other.

-The current Directors and details of their membership on Board committees, number of Board and Committee meetings held for FY2016 between 1 April 2015 to 31 March 2016, as well as their attendance at these meetings are disclosed in the table below.
+The names of our current Directors and details of their membership on Board Committees, number of Board and Committee meetings held for FY2019, as well as their attendance at these meetings are disclosed in the table below: